Sponsorship Visa UK Guide for Employers 2025

 3. Failure to Update Sponsorship Management System

 The Sponsorship Management System is used to manage sponsorship activities, including issuing Certificates of Sponsorship and reporting changes to the Home Office.
-The Home Office requires the Sponsorship Management System to be accurate and updated at all times.
+The Home Office requires the Sponsorship Management System to be accurate and updated, with all relevant changes reported within the specified timeframes, typically 10 or 20 working days depending on the change.

 Errors in managing the Sponsorship Management System, such as incorrect data entry or failure to update information, can cause compliance issues and penalties.